August 28, 2017

 The word amazake literally means “sweet sake”.
 In Japanese, sake refers not only to the rice wine, but to alcoholic beverages in general.
 Amazake may or may not contain a low level of alcohol - both versions are available.
 Although amazake is very popular these days because of its healthy properties, it is not a new type of food.
 It has been produced in Japan for over a thousand years, and is even mentioned in the “Nihon Shoki” (“Chronicles of Japan”), an early history of Japan compiled in 720.

 These days, amazake is regarded as a cold weather drink, and is most often served piping hot at traditional festivals surrounding the New Year festivities.
 The non-alcoholic type is also served during Hina Matsuri (Doll Festival) festivities held on March 3 every year, to replace the alcoholic beverage that was traditionally served on this day.

 Back in the Edo Period (1603-1868), it was consumed in summer to combat heat-induced fatigue.
 Back in those days, amazake vendors were an essential part of the summer season, and the drink was considered to be an essential energy source for the population by the government.
 Today, amazake street sellers are few and far between, especially in summer, but the drink is readily available at most supermarkets and convenience stores.
 It is even sold in canned versions in vending machines!

 If you wish to step back into time for a little while, there is a small street in Tokyo that is entirely dedicated to amazake.
-The street is approximately 400-meter long and is lined with many shops selling amazake (both liquor stores and some entirely dedicated to amazake), as well as traditional Japanese confectioneries shops and Japanese restaurants.
+The street is approximately 400 meters long and is lined with many shops selling amazake (both liquor stores and some entirely dedicated to amazake), as well as traditional Japanese confectionery shops and Japanese restaurants.
 By walking down this charming street, you can experience the atmosphere of the “shitamachi” (old downtown).
 You can even try amazake ice cream there!

 Pick your amazake